FirstBatchLabs/Guide-to-Decentralized-Socials/Essential Guide to Decentralized Social on Chains.md

 ## Personalization

 Personalization is one of the most important aspects of a social app and it creates the difference between a boring feed and an entertaining one.
 In web2 applications, personalization methods are advanced but the experience is limited to platforms and the user data is often used without the users’ consent.
-FirstBatch is working on making personalization privacy preserving and interoperable.
+FirstBatch is working on making personalization privacy-preserving and interoperable.

 ## Search